 When foraging, Dark-eyed Juncos typically hop (rather than walk) on the ground, pecking or scratching at the leaf litter, or flit very low in underbrush gleaning food from twigs and leaves.
 They sometimes fly up from the ground to catch insects from tree trunks.
 In flight, they flap continuously and pump their tails so the white outer tail feathers flash; flight is very agile as the bird maneuvers through its tangled environs.
 Male juncos are very territorial in summer, chasing off intruders in rapid flights accompanied by excited call notes.
 When males court females, they fan or flick open their wings and tail, hop up and down, and pick up pieces of nest material or moss; females seem to prefer males that show more white in the tail.
 During winter, Dark-eyed Juncos form fairly large flocks, and where wintering ranges overlap you may find several subspecies in a single flock.
 Juncos also forage with other sparrows and bluebirds.
 Junco flocks typically have a hierarchy or pecking order, and earlier arrivals tend to rank higher in the group than later arrivals.

-Dark-eyed Juncos are numerous and widespread, though the North American Breeding Bird Survey estimates that populations have been declining by about 1.2 percent per year between 1966 and 2010, resulting in a cumulative loss of 41 percent.
-Partners in Flight estimates the global breeding population is 200 million.
-An estimated 65 percent breed in Canada, 81 spend time in the U.S., and 7 percent in Mexico.
-They rate a 6 out of 20 on the Continental Concern Score and they are not on the 2012 Watch List.
+Dark-eyed Juncos are numerous and widespread, though the North American Breeding Bird Survey reports that populations declined by about 1.2% per year between 1966 and 2014, resulting in a cumulative decline of 45%.
+Partners in Flight estimates a global breeding population of 200 million with 81% spending some part of the year in the U.S., 65% in Canada, and 7% in Mexico.
+The species rates a 6 out of 20 on the Continental Concern Score.
+Dark-eyed Junco is not on the 2014 State of the Birds Watch List.